 The depression spasm affected the entire world, and society's physicians went to work on the patient again.
 Many remedies were tried, and in nearly every instance improvement was reported.
-Indeed, in America it was claimed that the depression was ended, yet the tragic fact remained that there were still ten millions or more men and women out of work just prior to the time when the all-out defense program was inaugurated.
+Indeed, in America it was claimed that the depression was ending, yet the tragic fact remained that there were still ten millions or more men and women out of work.

-But true to the illustration of travail, the periods of easement seemed to grow shorter and shorter, so that before we were scarcely out of the depression, another and even more ghastly war came upon the nations-a revolutionary war-a struggle between dictatorship and democracy, with both sides pressing the bloody struggle through to the bitter end.
-Fascist and Nazi dictatorships were destroyed; but now the human race was threatened with nuclear bombs.
+But true to the illustration of travail, the periods of easement seemed to grow shorter and shorter, so that before we were scarcely out of the depression, another and even more ghastly war came upon the nations-a struggle between dictatorship and democracy, with both sides pressing the bloody struggle through to the bitter end.
+Fascist and Nazi dictatorships were destroyed; but now the human race was threatened with nuclear weapons.

-The argument is frequently advanced by those who have little or no faith in the prophecies of the Bible, that these events which students of the Bible refer to as signs of the approaching end, are merely a matter of history repeating itself.
+The argument is frequently advanced by those who have little or no faith in the prophecies of the Bible, that these events which students of the Bible refer to assigns of the approaching end are merely a matter of history repeating itself.
 But let the reader take note that nearly all the points thus far considered involve unusual happenings in world affairs such as heretofore have been unknown in all the annals of human history.
 This is especially true of the next prophetic evidence to be considered.